 I came to Western in 1992 from the University of Kansas Medical Center where I served as coordinator for speech and language services in the Children Rehabilitation Unit (now the Child Development Unit).
 I received my B.S. from the University of Southern Mississippi, my M.S. from the University of Memphis, and my Ph.D. from Florida State University.
 Courses I am teaching or have taught recently are: Introduction to Speech and Hearing Sciences, AAC, Infant Toddler Communication, and Severe Disabilities Seminars.

 My research interests center around the communication abilities and needs of persons with severe disabilities and autism.
-In the past four years, I have had publications related to these populations in the American Journal on Intellectual and Developmental Disabilities, the Journal of Communication Disorders, Communication Disorders Quarterly, and the Journal of Developmental and Physical Disabilities.
-I currently have a paper in press with the journal Developmental Neurorehabilitation discussing the brain-behavior relationship in ASD.
-Drs.
-Leigh Odom and David Westling joined me on this project.
+In the past two years, I have had publications related to these populations in the American Journal on Intellectual and Developmental Disabilities, the Journal of Developmental and Physical Disabilities, and the SIG 12 Perspectives journal for AAC.
+I also authored or co-authored chapters in Brookes, ProEd, and Springer texts addressing issues in severe disabilities and autism.
 For a list of recent publications click here.